 Bin Location Tracking - Knowing where bins were dropped off and by which truck.
 The truck will contain a gateway device, and when the tag attached to the bin is 'lost' (out of range of the gateway) - the bin has been dropped off at this location.

 Trailer Tracking - With automatic scanning of which pallets are on the trailer.
-A gateway device would be attached to the trailer and a Bluetooth tag on each pallet.
+A gateway device would be attached to the trailer and a BLE tag on each pallet.

 Temperature Monitoring with SensorNodes

-Get in touch with us today to discuss our Bluetooth enhanced tracking devices, Bluetooth tags and sensors, or to integrate your own tags or sensors.
+Get in touch with us today to discuss tracking with Bluetooth solutions, tags and sensors, or to integrate your own tags or sensors.
 There are a range on the market including fuel level sensors, temperature, vibration, tyre pressure…plus a whole lot more!